6 Unique and Impressive Buildings of Roman Architecture

 The Forums were not only attractive but also designed for utilitarian purposes.
 The great hall of the markets has a series of shops, attic windows, vaults, and lifted ceilings.

-- Aqueducts – A large number of Aqueducts were constructed during Roman times to carry water from distant sources to internal cities supplying both for public facilities and private households.
+- Aqueducts – A large number of Aqueducts were constructed during Roman times to carry water from distant sources to internal cities supplying both public facilities and private households.
 They were constructed with a downward gradient allowing water to flow through gravity.

 - Canals – Canals were for multiple purposes – irrigation, navigation, flood control, drainage, and land reclamation.